-Often considered the hidden gem of the southern French Alps, Serre Chevalier ski resort has four villages that share a vast 250km of skiing terrain.
-With something to suit skiers and snowboarders of all abilities, Serre Chevalier is the ideal ski resort for families and groups alike.
+Often considered the hidden gem of the southern French Alps, Serre Chevalier has four villages that share a vast 250km of skiing terrain.
+With something to suit skiers and snowboarders of all abilities, it's is the ideal ski resort for families and groups alike.

 The ski resort has fantastic freeride terrain to explore.
 The high bowls at L’Eychauda and below the Pic de L’Yret are popular spots to drop into.
 There's plenty of off piste skiing terrain making it one of the best powder spots in France.
 Freestylers will be pleased to know that there’s a state-of-the-art terrain park to enjoy.